equinor/api-strategy/docs/strategy.md

 ## Introduction
 Application programming interfaces (APIs) are a core element of any digital business platform.
 APIs provide the interfaces between apps, data and services.
 These interfaces enable the connection between people, businesses and things.
 With proper management, APIs can be an enabler for innovation, faster development of digital products and new business models.
 This can positively affect the profitability of the company, a concept referred to in the industry as _the API Economy_.

 With the latest version of TR1621 (v7), Equinor is heading in an "API first" direction; software components should offer APIs to communicate with other components, share data and functionality.
 To further capitalize on the potentials of the API Economy, Equinor is establishing an API Strategy.
 The API strategy outlines the direction for management, design and development of APIs in Equinor.
+The [Equinor REST API Guidelines](rest_guidelines.md) is an accompanying document containing guidelines and recommendations specifically for REST API design.

 This document distinguish between 4 categories of APIs, based on target audience; _app-private_, _private_, _partner_ and _public_.
 See the [Appendix](#api-categories) for a description of each category.